 Evaluation of Docker Base Image Security ¶

-So, let's take a look at the security aspects of different Linux distributions.
+The following sections present security aspects of different Linux distributions compared to Alpine Docker image.
 This doesn't necessarily mean that one is the best for Docker base images.
-Other factors such as usability and compatibility should also be considered when choosing the most suitable Docker image for an organization.
+Other factors, such as usability and compatibility, should also be considered when choosing the most suitable Docker image for an organization.

-This table summarizes the numbers for each distribution:
+The following table summarizes the numbers for each distribution.

 |Number of Packages Installed||14||89||173||162|